Puckett-Lab/deepRetinotopy/Retinotopy/README.md

 # Manuscript

-This folder contains all source code necessary to replicate datasets generation, in addition to the fucntions and labels used for plots and other.
+This folder contains all source code necessary to replicate datasets generation, in addition to functions and labels used for figures and models' evaluation.

 ## Citation